tigera-solutions/Instruqt/instruqt-tracks/container-security/06-container-threat-detection/assignment.md

 - Change the default aggregation period

-The default configuration of the runtime-reporter has an Aggregation period of 15 minutes [period: 15m].
-In order to expedite testing we will reduce this to 15 seconds
+The default configuration of the runtime-reporter has an aggregation period of 15 minutes [period: 15m].
+In order to expedite testing, we will reduce this to 15 seconds.

 **NOTE: These changes are for demonstration purposes only and should not be used in a production environment without consulting the support team.**